seopark935/seopark935.github.io/_projects/haptic_feedback.md

 category: competitions
 ---

-During my sophomore year, I started a project to develop a cost-effective assistive device using distance sensors and vibration motors to help visually impaired individuals navigate their surroundings.
+During my sophomore year, I worked on a project to develop a cost-effective assistive device using distance sensors and vibration motors to help visually impaired individuals navigate their surroundings.
 Ideally, the user would wear a vest or belt containing motors at different radial directions that would increase or decrease in intensity depending on how close they were to surfaces.

-This project was my first hands-on experience with Arduino, soldering, and electronics, providing me with foundational skills in hardware and software development.
+This project was my first hands-on experience with Arduino, soldering, and electronics, which introduced me to software and hardware integration.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">